Niger Armed Forces: Counter-terrorism defense cooperation

+In March 2024, Niger announced it was ending its security relationship with the United States, which had been in place since 2012.
+According to Niger, the security pact violated Niger's constitution.
+In a report issued by United States member of Congress Matt Gaetz the following month, Gaetz stated that the United States embassy in Niger was suppressing information related to the decay of Niger-United States diplomatic relations.
+According to Gaetz's report, Niger has not authorized flights for United States Department of Defense efforts, including the sending of food, equipment, mail, or medical supplies.

 Political involvement

 In 1974 General Seyni Kountché overthrew the first president of Niger Hamani Diori.
 The military regime that followed, while plagued by coup attempts of its own, survived until 1991.
 While a period of relative prosperity, the military government of the period allowed little free expression and engaged in arbitrary imprisonment and killing.

 In 1996, a former officer under Kountché and the then chief of staff, Ibrahim Baré Maïnassara, staged his own coup, placing the military again in power.
 During the Maïnassara regime, human rights abuses were reported by foreign NGOs, including the discovery of 150 dead bodies in a mass grave at Boultoungoure, thought to be Toubou rebels.
 In April 1999, the third coup led by Douada Mallam Wanké was staged leading to murder of President Baré by his own guards.
 To date, the authors this crime have been prosecuted.
 Major Daouda Mallam Wanke, commander of the Niamey-based military region and the head of the Republican Guard assumed power, but returned the nation to civilian rule within the year.
 The military regime of Douada Mallam Wanké ended with the election of Mamadou Tandja in 1999 who deposed ten years later by another military coup, the fourth in the history of the country.